dbExpression-team/docs.dbExpression.com/src/pages/core-concepts/aliasing/subquery.md

 ...
 ```

 The selected fields use field aliasing to alias columns in the SQL statement as *PurchaseYear* and *PurchaseCount*.
-The subquery is aliased using `As({alias})` method to alias the subquery as *vips*.
+The subquery is aliased using `As(...)` method to alias the subquery as *vips*.
 The join condition between the "outer" query and the subquery uses the `dbex.Alias` utility method to ensure a valid ON condition:

 ```csharp
 ...